Previous Next 1 2 3 4 5

 Subang Airport (Sultan Abdul Aziz Shah Airport)

-Subang Airport (also known as Sultan Abdul Aziz Shah Airport or Subang SkyPark) is an airport located in Subang Jaya, the biggest city in Malaysia.
+Subang Airport (also known as Sultan Abdul Aziz Shah Airport or SkyPark Subang) is an airport located in Subang Jaya, the biggest city in Malaysia.
 Due to its close proximity to Kuala Lumpur, the airport is often used by locals and tourists as an alternative to the international airport KLIA.
 Instead of spending almost an hour to get from Kuala Lumpur city center (KLCC) to KLIA, travelers only spend around 25 minutes to get to Subang Airport.
-Flying from Subang means you use one of the two passenger airlines that operate from this airport, probably the only limiting factor why not every traveler flies out from Subang Airport.
+Flying from Subang means you use one of the passenger airlines that operate from this airport.
 Subang Airport used to be Kuala Lumpur's main airport, before KLIA was opened.

 On this page: